r0nharley/RobotFrameworkPOF/README.md

 <h4>Test Results</h4>

 Test results are displayed as a log, report, or as xml.
-The logs are reports provide a detailed view of the test suite.
+The logs and reports provide a detailed view of the test suite.
 They also allow you to drill into the each test which is helpful for test debugging.
-If there is a failed test Robot Framework included a screen shot of the point of failure.
+If there is a failed test Robot Framework includes a screen shot of the point of failure.

 Test results can be found in the results folder.